khrykin/StrategrDesktop/docs/_includes/why.md

-Strategr __is not a calendar__, but a time-boxing tool — by design, there is no dates, no date-bounded "events" per se.
+Strategr __is not a calendar__, but a time-boxing tool — by design, there are no dates, no date-bounded “events” per se.

-It's aim is to make daily planning quick and flexible by using a bit different paradigm that conventional calendar apps use.
+It aims to make daily planning quick and flexible by using a bit different paradigm than conventional calendar apps.

 Most calendar apps are great for scheduling something like meetings and appointments, but using them for comprehensive daily planning can quickly become tedious - this is where Strategr shines.

-Try it out youself, and see if it helps your workflow!
+Try it out yourself, and see if it helps your workflow!